 - The free radical, nitric oxide (NO) is involved in numerous cellular and organismal processes, including cell division, migration, differentiation and death, and vascular and immune function.
 NO is a central mediator of inflammation, and thereby might play important roles in diseases associated with chronic inflammation, including cancer.
 NO influences these diverse processes largely through targeted modification of cysteine residues in proteins, generating S-nitrosylated proteins.

 - A large body of evidence has established that protein cysteine nitrosylation (S-nitrosylation) plays an important role in a wide range of processes, particularly in mammalian cells.
-S-nitrosylation of specific cysteine residues represents a principal mechanism by which NO signals.
+Reversible S-nitrosylation of specific cysteine residues represents a principal mechanism by which NO signals.
 Much like protein phosphorylation, protein S-nitrosylation influences protein activity, protein-protein interactions and protein location.
-Recent studies have highlighted the role of denitrosylation in the regulation of protein S-nitrosylation.
-Several denitrosylases—the enzymes that mediate cysteine denitrosylation—have been discovered.
-In particular, two highly conserved enzymes, the S-nitrosoglutathione reductase (GSNOR) and thioredoxin (Trx), have been shown to be physiologically relevant.
-These denitrosylases regulate signaling through multiple classes of receptors and influence diverse cellular responses.

 - Despite recent progress, the involvement of protein nitrosylation and denitrosylation in inflammatory diseases and cancer is presently not clear.
 Research in our lab aims to address this major question.
-For example, we developed a novel proteomic approach to identify proteins regulated by reversible S-nitrosylation (Ben-Lulu et al. 2014).
-This and other projects in the lab may lead to better understanding of mechanisms that control immunity, inflammation, and tumorigenesis, and eventually will point to novel targets for therapeutic intervention.
+We apply novel proteomic approaches to identify proteins regulated by reversible S-nitrosylation.
+Our research may lead to better understanding of mechanisms that control immunity, inflammation, and tumorigenesis, and eventually will point to novel targets for therapeutic intervention.

 Inducible nitric oxide synthase (iNOS) expression during macrophage activation.